 Whole Life Insurance is life insurance that you own for your entire lifetime.
 The death benefit amount (policy face value) can be selected to meet your needs.

 Premiums payments are fixed and can be paid monthly, quarterly, semi-annually, or annually.
 As more premiums are paid, your policy accumulates a cash value that grows on a tax differed basis.
-In essence, choosing whole life is like buying a house versus renting it.
+In essence, choosing a whole life is like buying a house versus renting it.
 The monthly cost is higher than a term life policy, but you gain equity with each payment.
 Its cash value is an asset on your financial statement.

 You can borrow against a Whole Life policy for any purpose.
 Loans, however, require you to pay interest, and any borrowed amount you do not pay back is deducted from the payout to your beneficiary at the time of your death.

 There are three types of companies that issue whole life policies: stock companies that are owned by their stockholders; fraternal benefit associations; and mutual companies that are owned by their policyholders.
 Mutual companies and fraternal benefit associations may pay dividends to their whole life policyholders in addition to the interest credited in the policy cash accounts.
 Stock companies pay dividends to their stockholders, not their whole-life policyholders.

 Whole life policies can be structured to be paid up within a specified time frame, or you can own them with a single lump-sum premium payment.
 Although the premiums are higher for these options, the long term benefits of policy ownership can be substantial.
 Cash values generally accumulate faster within these policies; payment periods are shorter, and total costs may be substantially less than lifetime payments.
 These policies best suit retirement, estate preservation, legacy, and business life insurance strategies.